 Enjoy Japan in December, January, February

 I gathered articles for each month on Japanese winter.
 If you want to know such details, please look at the slide below and click the month you are planning to visit.
-If you want to know what kind of clothes the Japanese are wearing in winter, I also wrote articles that introduced it, so visit the page if you do not mind.
+If you want to know what kind of clothes the Japanese are wearing in winter, I also wrote articles on this subject.

-From here on, I will introduce the tourist spots you would like to recommend when traveling Japan in winter.
-I added a lot of videos and images on this page, so if you do not mind, please look at them and enjoy the atmosphere of winter in Japan.
+From here on, I will introduce the tourist spots I can recommend when traveling Japan in winter.
+I added a lot of videos and images on this page for you to enjoy the winter atmosphere in Japan.

-First of all as a winter destination, I recommend mountain areas such as Hokkaido, Tohoku region, and Chubu region.
+As a winter destination, I recommend mountain areas such as the Hokkaido, Tohoku region, and Chubu regions.

 · Niseko (Hokkaido)